 Tennessee LSAMP

 Welcome to the Tennessee Louis Stokes Alliance for Minority Participation (TLSAMP) program.
-TLSAMP is a collaborative effort sustained by a coalition of ten colleges and universities in the state of Tennessee to significantly increase the number of underrepresented minority students statewide.
-Students must complete undergraduate degrees in:
+TLSAMP is a collaborative effort sustained by a coalition of ten colleges and universities in the state of Tennessee to significantly increase the number of underrepresented students statewide pursuing degrees in the fields of science, technology, engineering and mathematics (STEM).

 This will be accomplished through the implementation of a comprehensive and integrated series of recruitment and retention initiatives that address key transition points from undergraduate recruitment through preparation for graduate school.